littlejo/killerkoda-labs/aya-dev/aya-first-maps/intro/step1/text.md

 Before using eBPF maps with Aya, you need to install dependancies.
 I created an Docker Image for that to save time.

-This lab is like an addon from [the article from dev.to](https://dev.to/littlejo/my-first-aya-program-2j0p).
-If you need more information, please read this article.

 <br>

 ![map architecture](../../img/map-architecture.png)